[Those who maintain their faith]

 Throughout the Bible, we have example after example of God’s intervention, but how God intervenes isn’t always as visually spectacular as the plagues or the parting of the Red Sea would have been.

 Don’t mistake this for meaning that God helps those who help themselves.
 A man or woman who believes that they can help themselves doesn’t recognize God’s sovreingty or His gift of grace: Salvation through Jesus Christ.
-It’s through the gift of the Holy Spirit (God in the believer) that God achieves what He wants to achieve.
+It’s through the gift of the Holy Spirit (God in the believer) that He leads us.
 Good works, however, will be rewarded.
 (Psalm 62:12)

 What we should take from Jacob’s prosperity is that the Lord can multiply our contribution, even our smallest contribution, as He multiplied the loaves and the fishes.
 (Matthew 14:13-21) Whereas, a man who doesn’t contribute, will want, but receive nothing.